 The Bordeaux wines that we are most keen to purchase at The London Wine Cellar include wines from the first growth classification alongside others known for their illustrious winemaking capabilities such as Petrus and Latour.
 For a full list of Bordeaux wines we are actively looking for, please see our Wines We Buy page.

 Researching the vintage and chateaux of a wine can help you determine value but the demand in the world wine market is also important.
 The London Wine Cellar provides a free wine valuation service which can give you a better idea of what your wines are worth, providing they meet the quality check.

-If you have been collecting Bordeaux wines in your lifetime and would like to free up some cash for house renovations or retirement plans it could be time to start thinking about their value, lasting ability and ultimately, whether it’s time to sell.
+If you have been collecting Bordeaux wines in your lifetime and would like to free up some cash for house renovations or retirement plans it could be time to start thinking about their value, lasting ability and ultimately, whether it’s time to sell your wine.